JeremyJones/hotjar-realtime-survey/5_architectural_design.md

 The summary information area will utilise Google Visualizations where appropriate to represent the data.

-The table of responses (and potentially also the summary area) will include information on surveys which are in progress / partially-completed.
+The table of responses (and potentially also the summary area) will include real-time, automatically-updating information on surveys which are in progress / partially-completed.
 It should distinguish between those that are 'live' and being completed, and those which have probably been abandoned, using an idle time threshold and/or the 'pings' from the survey application code.

 Security
 --------